 Once I proved I could make them, I began refining my techniques, experimenting with various materials, and learning all I could about nibs (the heart of the pen) Today, I have a line of standard pens I make.
 They are all pens that I enjoy writing with and are a good representation of my overall style.
 I still take on custom commissions and help my customers realize a vision that they have in their mind of a pen they have to have.
 I also, as earlier in my career, teach anyone and everyone who wants to learn to make a custom pen.
 I'm invited to various pen gatherings where I perform a live demonstration of the basics, then offer individual 1 on 1 classes to makers who want to go further.

 My pens will always be hand made.
 I have no aspirations of mass-production or automation to grow or expand my business.
 Each and every pen I sell will be handmade.
 Each and every pen will be written with and tuned by my hands prior to shipping.
-I may take on an apprentice or two in the future, but they will work under my direct supervision... and none of them will be robots :)
+I have brought on Ray and Rachel as full time apprentice to assist in the making of our pens, but they work under my direct supervision... and neither of them are robots :)

-This effort is a part of a small group of efforts all wrapped under the banner of Uniscape, Solutions LLC consisting of Professional/Technical consulting services, Wood working, and custom pen making.
+This effort is a part of a small group of efforts all wrapped under the banner of Uniscape Solutions, LLC consisting of Professional/Technical consulting services, Wood working, Custom pen making, Nib Plating and Tool manufacturing.
 I hope you like my pens as much as I like making them.